Part 1 of this guide looked at the fundamental decisions to be made when looking for a warehouse.

 PART II - Factors to consider when choosing a warehouse

 There are a huge variety of factors that are relevant when choosing the right warehouse and they all play a part in the overall success of your supply chain.
+Some requirements will be driven by regulations and others by business needs.
 In this section, we examine the relevance of each of these factors when searching for warehousing space.

 What are the important considerations when looking for a warehouse?